CsBigDataHub/working-with-vim/pages/actions.md

 # Basic Actions

-Here are a few editor basics, things you do in every editor.
+Here are a some basic actions, combine with [motions](/working-with-vim/basic-motions/) to define and perform action:

 `y`
 : Yank (copy)